St4lkyGhostface/GhostCosmeticsFree/README.md

-Source code here was outdated and did not receive maintance, the newest one will be published soon using this repo.
+Source code here was outdated and did not receive proper maintenance, the newest one will soon be published using this repo.
 If you need to consult the legacy code please refer to the commits.